One of the most beautiful beaches in the world, Whitehaven Beach is located on Whitsunday Island off the coast of Queensland, Australia.

 The breathtaking Whitehaven Beach is found on Whitsunday Island – the largest in the chain making up the Whitsunday Islands.

-With its snow-white sand, complete remoteness, idyllic turquoise waters, and an ever-changing inlet – owing to one of the most photographed destinations on the planet; it’s no wonder so many people put Whitehaven Beach on their travel bucket list whilst travelling Australia.
+With its snow-white sand, complete remoteness, idyllic turquoise waters, and an ever-changing inlet, which is one of the most photographed destinations on the planet.
+It’s no wonder so many people have Whitehaven Beach on their travel bucket list whilst travelling Australia.

-Extending over a 7km stretch of beach, 98% pure, tiny silica beads make up the luxurious sand, making it dazzlingly white and fine.
-Owing to this, the beads of sand don’t retain heat from the sun, even though it is bathed sunlight for around 300 days of the year.
+The beach extends over 7km, with sand made up of 98% pure, tiny silica beads, making it dazzlingly white and luxuriously fine.
+The magic of the beads of sand is that they don’t retain heat from the sun.
 This makes it the perfect sand for beach strolls without burning the soles of your feet!
-The fineness of the beads also makes it perfect for exfoliating – free spa day whilst at the beach!
+The fineness of the beads also makes it perfect for exfoliating – a free spa day whilst at the beach!

-There is plenty of wildlife and marine life viewable at the beach, including baby lemon shark, stingrays, blue soldier crabs, goannas, white-bellied sea eagles and many others.
-You just have to be quiet and still enough if you spot them as they are usually shy!
+There is plenty of wildlife and marine life viewable at the beach, including baby lemon sharks, stingrays, blue soldier crabs, goannas, white-bellied sea eagles, and many more.

 If you are visiting Whitehaven Beach, don’t forget to see more of the Whitsunday Islands whilst you are here.
 Discover our 3 day itinerary here or why a private charter around the islands will be an experience you’ll always remember

 In 2018 Flight Network collated a team of 1200 travel professionals who, put together, have seen over 165 countries.
 The team then listed the World’s top 100 beaches.
 Giving a rating out of ten for ‘Sheer untouched beauty’, ‘Remoteness’ and ‘Sand and Water Quality’.